cockroachdb/docs/cockroachcloud/upgrade-to-v20.2.md

 ### Respect temporary limitations

-Before your upgrade has been finalized, remember to prevent new schema changes and changes to user privileges as mention [earlier](#review-temporary-limitations).

-Also, most v20.2 features can be used right way, but there are some that will be enabled only after the upgrade has been finalized.
+Most v20.2 features can be used right way, but there are some that will be enabled only after the upgrade has been finalized.
 Attempting to use these features before then will result in errors:

 - **Spatial features:** After finalization, it will be possible to use [spatial indexes](../v20.2/spatial-indexes.html), and [spatial functions](../v20.2/functions-and-operators#spatial-functions), as well as the ability to migrating spatial data from various formats such as [Shapefiles](../v20.2/migrate-from-shapefiles), [GeoJSON](../v20.2/migrate-from-geojson), [GeoPackages](../v20.2/migrate-from-geopackage), and [OpenStreetMap](../v20.2/migrate-from-openstreetmap).